Introduction:

 - Brake pressure simulator

-- Locking valves
+- Lock valves

 - Hydraulic valves (closed from left to right)

-- Hydraulic valves, front closed, rear open
+- Hydraulic valves, front side closed, rear side open

 - Pressure accumulator

-- Hydropump driven by electric motor
+- Hydraulic pump driven by electric motor

-- Pressure relief valve
+- Pressure limiting valve

-- Blue connections: brake pressure from hydropump;
+- Blue connections: brake pressure coming from the hydraulic pump;

-Brake Blending:
+Brake blending:

-a: driver’s pedal force
+a: driver pedal force

-c: deceleration from hydraulic service brake
+c: deceleration due to hydraulic service brake

-d: deceleration desired by the driver
+d: deceleration requested by the driver

-e: reduction in speed
+e: decrease in speed

 d = c + b